|This is an unofficial version.

 (b) believes that providing the information is necessary to protect patients and other specified adults from abuse or neglect.

-If a health facility or a regional health authority as defined in The Regional Health Authorities Act has granted privileges to a person, the health facility or the regional health authority is his or her employer for the purpose of this section.
+If a health facility or a health authority as defined in The Health System Governance and Accountability Act has granted privileges to a person, the facility or authority that granted the privileges is deemed to be the person's employer for the purpose of this section.

 In addition to taking any other action under this Act, if, after an investigation the minister believes that